Anirudhrn98/Lane_Detection/README.md

 # How to run the code

-For each of the folders i.e. "Hough+Regression", "Hough+Regression+Learn", "Homography", steps are the same, they are as follows,
+For each of the folders i.e. "Hough+Regression", "CurvedRoad", "Homography", steps are the same, they are as follows,

 1. Open CmakeLists.txt and replace "path_to_opencv" with the path to where you have opencv installed in your system.
 2. Access the folder using your terminal.